hpacheco/ses/labs/Lab3.md

 In the first run, you will need to setup the DB; check [this link](https://miloserdov.org/?p=87) for further information.
 You may also need to set a root mysql password; check [this link](https://miloserdov.org/?p=5873).

+Another important difference is that Juice Shop relies intensively on JavaScript for both client and server code, while Mutillidae II is mostly implemented in PHP.
+Note that, in general, most security analysis tools and techniques perform better on static PHP code when compared to dynamic JavaScript content, due to the its more predictable static structure.
+Therefore, it may prove slightly more challenging for the tools (and ourselves) to identify some vulnerabilities in Juice Shop when compared to similar vulnerabilities in Mutillidae II.

 ## Threat Modelling

 In the theoretical classes you have already studied the importance of [threat modelling](https://owasp.org/www-community/Threat_Modeling) for understanding the security of a system.